Shaninhooo/os_assignment_3/README.md

 merge: function which will merge arrays into one
 my_mergesort: Recursive sequential calls of merge
 buildArgs: build arguments list with index to the left and right of the array and the level (how many times to split threads)
-parallel_mergesort: Create threads for each level and calling merge once the threads a joined back in
+parallel_mergesort: Create threads for each level and calling merge once the threads a joined back in.

-Can be run by running "./test-mergesort <randomised array size> <cutoff level> <seed>" in the terminal
+Note: See `Build the project` section for how to run the program.

 ## Testing